LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/EventSources/conversational-commands.md

 ### Examples

-You can find more information and example in the the LivePerson [Knowledge site] (https://knowledge.liveperson.com/agent-manager-workspace-agent-tools-for-messaging-agent-workspace-for-messaging-conversational-commands.html/)
+You can find more information and examples in the the [LivePerson Knowledge Center](https://knowledge.liveperson.com/agent-manager-workspace-agent-tools-for-messaging-agent-workspace-for-messaging-conversational-commands.html/)

 ### Payload details